CP44B:

 Co-Chair: James W Fourqurean, Florida International Univ, Miami, FL, United States

-Moderators: Judith Z Drexler, U.S. Geological Survey, Sacramento, CA, United States and James W Fourqurean, Florida International Univ, Miami, FL, United States
+Moderators: Judith Z Drexler, U.S. Geological Survey, Sacramento, United States and James W Fourqurean, Florida International Univ, Miami, FL, United States

-Student Paper Review Liaisons: Judith Z Drexler, U.S. Geological Survey, Sacramento, CA, United States and James W Fourqurean, Florida International Univ, Miami, FL, United States
+Student Paper Review Liaisons: Judith Z Drexler, U.S. Geological Survey, Sacramento, United States and James W Fourqurean, Florida International Univ, Miami, FL, United States

 Abstracts Submitted to this Session: